 - Make sure window and door screens are "bug tight"

-- When outdoors, wear protective clothing or use insect repellent with the active ingredient DEET to avoid exposure to mosquitoes.
-Always read instructions before using insect repellent or other chemicals.
+- When outdoors, wear protective clothing or use insect repellent with the active ingredient DEET to avoid exposure to mosquitoes

-In addition to periodic spraying, the City of Euless monitors mosquitoes carrying the virus with mosquito surveillance traps.
+In addition to periodic spraying, the City of Euless has placed mosquito surveillance traps throughout the City and monitors mosquitoes carrying the virus with weekly tests.
 Gambusia minnows, which eat mosquito larvae, along with larvacide products have been placed in ponds, creeks, lakes and drainage easements in Euless.
 These hardy, native minnows consume over 100 mosquito larvae a day and can tolerate hot weather, still water and even common pollutants.

-If citizens have any questions or concerns regarding the mosquito/West Nile virus issue, please call Public Works, at 817-685-1580.
+If citizens have any questions or concerns regarding mosquitos, spraying or West Nile virus, please call Public Works at 817-685-1580.